AnthonyCalandra/modern-cpp-features/README.md

 See also: [`std::move`](#stdmove), [`std::forward`](#stdforward), [`forwarding references`](#forwarding-references).

 ### Forwarding references
 Also known (unofficially) as _universal references_.
 A forwarding reference is created with the syntax `T&&` where `T` is a template type parameter, or using `auto&&`.
-This enables two major features: move semantics; and _perfect forwarding_, the ability to pass arguments that are either lvalues or rvalues.
+This enables _perfect forwarding_: the ability to pass arguments while maintaining their value category (e.g. lvalues stay as lvalues, temporaries are forwarded as rvalues).

 Forwarding references allow a reference to bind to either an lvalue or rvalue depending on the type.
 Forwarding references follow the rules of _reference collapsing_:
 * `T& &` becomes `T&`